All employment or AmeriCorps applications must apply directly through UMBC's website here.

-Positions are frequently advertised on Idealist, Craig's List and the UMBC website, and other institutions of higher education.
+Positions are frequently advertised on Idealist, Indeed, the UMBC website, and other institutions of higher education.

 As required by the 1986 Immigration Act, be prepared to present acceptable documentation showing your identity and that you are a U.S. citizen or an alien who is authorized to work.

 If applying for the AmeriCorps Community Service-Learning Fellowship, please be prepared to present acceptable documentation certifying you meet the following requirements:

 1. Are a United States Citizen, United States National or Lawful Permanent Resident Alien of the United States and has provided documentation as proof.

 2. Have been awarded a Bachelor’s Degree.

 3. Are at least 17 years of age.

 4. Possess a legally registered vehicle for employment use with required vehicle insurance as well as a valid driver’s license.

 The Choice Program is an affirmative action/equal opportunity employer.